mantidproject/mantid/docs/source/algorithms/Fit-v1.rst

 where :math:`\mathbf{C}_{jk}` is the covriance matrix and :math:`\chi_{\nu}^2` the reduced chi squared value.
 This interval defines the region where there is a 68.3% chance to find the true value of :math:`f(\mathbf{p})`.
-For further details see https://www.astro.rug.nl/software/kapteyn/kmpfittutorial.html#confidence-and-prediction-intervals
+For further details see reference [1].

 Setting a simple function
 #########################